KMaragh/codewars-interview-questions/README.md

 **Tech used:** Kotlin & Java

-Everyday, at some point during the day, I solve a Codewar!
+Everyday I solve Leetcode and Codewars problems to practice and hone my algorithm skills.

 ## Optimizations